linjieyangsc/video_seg/README.md

 # OSMN: One-Shot Modulation Network for Semi-supervised Video Segmentation

-This repo is the released code of one-shot modulation network described in the tech report:
+This repo is the released code of one-shot modulation network described in the CVPR 2018 paper:
 ```
 @article{ Yang2018osmn,
   author = {Linjie Yang and Yanran Wang and Xuehan Xiong and Jianchao Yang and Aggelos K. Katsaggelos},
 title = {Efficient Video Object Segmentation via Network Modulation},
-  journal = {arXiv preprint arXiv:1802.01218},
+  journal = {CVPR},
   year = {2018}
 }
 ```